 The relationship between the Journal and the University is based firmly on the principle of editorial independence.
 The Editors make decisions on which articles to publish based on quality and suitability for the journal and without interference from the University.
 The Editors have frequent meetings with the University’s senior management and this provides an opportunity to handle any disagreements with due process.

-You can download a pdf version of this Policy here: esd-ethical-policy-v1-0
+You can download a pdf version of this Policy here: E&SD Ethical policy English v2-0